aiforged/docs/docs/getting-started.md

 ## Quick start checklist (at a glance)

 - [ ] Set up an Email Scraper with a test mailbox
-- [ ] Choose a classification path (Document Intelligence or LLM Extractor)
+- [ ] Choose a classification path (LLM Classifier preferred, or AIForged Classifier for supervised ML)
 - [ ] Configure extraction (Document Intelligence or LLM Extractor)
 - [ ] Add verification/HITL as needed
 - [ ] Validate end-to-end with a small test batch